TimCares/MasterThesis/docs/thesis/background/transformer.typ

 The architecture of a vision Transformer layer is almost identical to a language Transformer layer, with the only difference being that the LayerNorm operation $op("LN")(dot)$ is applied before Multi-Head Attention $op("MHA")(dot)$ @vit, as illustrated in @vit_img.
-This type of Transformer is referred to as the Pre-LN Transformer, and the operations performed by one layer change to:
+This type of Transformer is referred to as the Pre-LN Transformer, and the operations performed by one layer changes to:

 $
 bold(H)'_l &= op("MHA")(op("LN")(bold(H)_(l-1))) + bold(H)_(l-1) \